6 reasons why web accessibility is good for business

 Studies show that up to 20% of the population is digitally challenged and has difficulty using inaccessible websites.
 By making an accessible solution, you increase the number of people who can use your solution, thus potentially increasing your market share.

 Google and other search engines are focusing more and more on accessible websites.
 An accessible website requires: that you control your alt-texts and title tags; that you have a sitemap; that you use your headings properly; that you have descriptive links and captions; and that you keep your code semantic.
 An SEO expert will give you the same advice.
 In other words: Google rewards accessible websites, increasing the potential for traffic to your website.

 With an accessible website, you'll be able to offer your users more navigation options, sharper color contrasts (check out the Siteimprove Accessibility Explorer for help using color in an accessible way), clear decoding of icons, buttons links, input fields, and images.
 All elements that all people will benefit from - even those who do not have a permanent disability.

-When we talk web accessibility, we are not talking exclusively about disability, but also about other, often temporary, influences on our ability to access a digital solution.
-Whether it's our context, what environment we are in, what device we interact with, how physically and mentally exhausted we are, or other factors, it either effects the ability or quality of using a digital solution.
+When we talk about web accessibility, we are not talking exclusively about disability, but also about other, often temporary, influences on our ability to access a digital solution.
+Whether it's our context, what environment we are in, what device we interact with, how physically and mentally exhausted we are, or other factors, it either affects the ability or quality of using a digital solution.
 All these points highlight the fact that web accessibility is hugely important to incorporate into your digital solution.